partidodigitalpt/documentation/By-laws for political parties supported by dapps.md

 <b>( article 4 )</b><br>
 2nd national congress</p>

 Its objective is to approve the final party statutes as well as to formalize the creation of the party.
-It’ll also be used to create a temporary composition for the High Councils and the Press.
+It’ll also be used to create a temporary composition for the High Councils, Press and at least 1 temporary instance of a Local Council.
 The 2nd National Congress of the party will take place on a day and place to be defined during the 1st National Congress.

 <p align="center">
 <b>( article 5 )</b><br>
 3rd national congress</p>

-Establishes at least 1 temporary instance of a Local Council, a Regional Council, an Inter-regional Council, CDIE and SELC at all levels correspondingly.
+Establishes at least 1 provisional instance of the following bodies; Regional Council, an Inter-regional Council, CDIE and SELC at all levels correspondingly.
 Place and venue to be defined during the 2nd National Congress.

 <p align="center">
 <b>( article 6 )</b><br>
 4th national congress</p>

 Hindsight of the path walked.
 Celebration.
+Place and venue to be defined during the 3rd National Congress.